December 26, 2024

 • If you’re unsure about the process, consider hiring a professional

-See also How to Replace Shutter Hinges
+See also How to Weatherproof Wood Plantation Shutters

 It’s also important to note that different types of shutters may require different removal methods.
 For example, plantation shutters may have different hinges or attachment points than traditional shutters.
 Be sure to research the specific type of shutter you are removing and follow manufacturer instructions if available.
 Additionally, if the shutters are painted, be cautious of lead paint and take appropriate safety measures when handling and disposing of the shutters.